pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1
 ```

-In the above structure, `sid` is the sharded key, which can ensure that the same `sid` only exists in one sharded table.
+In the above structure, `sid` is the shard key, which can ensure that the same `sid` only exists in one sharded table.
 So no data conflict is caused and you do not need to perform extra operations.

 ## Migration solution